qwertymodo/Mercurial-Magic/README.txt

 There are 2 major export formats to fit different needs.

 Game Pak:
-  The cartridge folder format for higan versions v096-v099 and up.
+  The cartridge folder format for higan versions v096-v099 and up, with an optional manifest for higan v095.
 All files except for patch.bps are exported exactly as they are.
 If patch.bps is present, the patch will be applied to a ROM, then the patched ROM will become "program.rom" in the Game Pak.
-No manifest is exported, because higan v096 to v099 rely on icarus to generate manifests.
+  The generated manifest, if any, is a hybrid manifest for higan versions v095 and v096-v099 and up.
+  Exporting manifests requires icarus to be in the same directory as Mercurial Magic.
+To generate a manifest for higan v095, daedalus is also required.

 SD2SNES
   A format in which all files share the name of the game's title, as required